What's on this page?

 We only ask students who apply for certain courses – for example, those that involve work with children and vulnerable adults, such as medicine, teaching, or social work – to declare whether they have any criminal convictions, including spent convictions.
 This question will only appear if you’re applying for one of these courses.

 If you're applying for these courses, you'll be asked to declare spent and unspent convictions that would appear on an enhanced criminal record check.
 We don't ask for any further information about the conviction.
-Our application guide (1.37 MB) shows all the help text we provide in the criminal convictions section of your application, to help you understand if you have a relevant criminal conviction you'll need to tell us about.

 Each university or college will have its own policies and procedures about how they manage criminal record disclosures.
 You can either find these in their admissions policy on their website, or you can request them directly from the admissions department.